Simone-shalom/barber-site/README.md

  - Uploading images with next-cloudinary
  - Seo optimization using nextjs features
  - Payments using stripe payments and webhooks
- - Testing with Jest *in future
+ - Testing with Jest & React-testing-library

 ## Credentials :